rear/rear.github.com/documentation/features.md

      This can also come from various sources (FS layout for arch, OS, OS_VER, Backup-SW, Output, ...)

-  2. *Analyse (DR)*: Analyse the system to create the '/etc/recovery' data
+  2. *Save layout*: Analyse the system to create the '/var/lib/rear/layout' data

   3. *Analyse (Rescue):* Analyse the system to create the rescue system (network, binary dependancies, ...)